Compute Ontario’s Consortia

 Our consortia are the largest providers of advanced computing in Ontario.
 They are part of the regional supercomputing Centres of Excellence affiliated with Compute Canada.
 These centres combine cutting-edge computing hardware with world-leading highly qualified personnel.
 They work with academic researchers in all disciplines.
 Any qualified researcher at a Canadian university is eligible for an account that would give them access to the consortia’s computational resources.
 Learn more about how to access these resources.

-Centre for Advanced Computing at Queen’s University (formerly HPCVL) is a consortium comprised of Queen’s University, Carleton University, University of Ottawa, and the Royal Military College of Canada, specializing in secure, advanced computing resources and support for academic and medical researchers.
+Centre for Advanced Computing (consortia led by Queen’s University), formerly known as HPCVL, is comprised of Queen’s University, Carleton University, University of Ottawa, and the Royal Military College of Canada, specializing in secure, advanced computing resources and support for academic and medical researchers.

 Collaborators and Affiliates

 Compute Ontario serves a wide range of research organizations which have significant Advanced Computing expertise, and/or are heavy users of Advanced Computing.